 🧐 Pomegranate origins

-Pomegranate is thought to have originated in Persia, but it now grows in many countries throughout the world.
-It is widely cultivated for both its fruit and because the pomegranate plant is an attractive ornamental landscape specimen plant.
+The pomegranate is thought to have originated in Persia, but it now grows in many countries throughout the world.
+It is widely cultivated for its fruit and because it is an attractive ornamental landscape specimen plant.

 The botanical name for pomegranate is Punica granatum.
 The word "granatum" means a seed-bearing structure with seeds.